Annett's key: History

-The Annett's key takes its name from its inventor, J. E. Annett of the London, Brighton and South Coast Railway.
-Annett patented his design in 1875; in 1881 that patent was bought out by Saxby and Farmer.
+The Annett's key takes its name from its inventor, James Edward Annett of the London, Brighton and South Coast Railway.
+Annett patented his design in 1875; in 1881, that patent was bought out by Saxby and Farmer.

 Operation

 In British usage, the key may be held in a locked container in the signal box that can only be opened when the corresponding signal lever is turned to danger for traffic on the running line; the lever is locked in position until the key is returned.
 Alternatively, the key may be attached to the train staff for the section of running line containing the entrance to the siding.
-At manually-worked level crossings remote from signal boxes the key to the gates can only be removed for use when the signals for the running line are locked at danger.
+At manually-worked level crossings remote from signal boxes, the key to the gates can only be removed for use when the signals for the running line are locked at danger.

 In Australian usage, the key is carried on a specified locomotive.